Cold Comfort: 1962 Chevrolet Corvair Factory Air Conditioning

 To kick things off on my (hopefully) long-running series, where better to start than with this Chevrolet Corvair I spotted at a recent car show.
 The Corvair has long been a source of fascination on this site, and Paul recently put together an interesting piece on the gas powered heater that was available on early Corvairs.

-Corvair Cognoscenti (ooh, I loved writing that) know that all 1962 Corvairs have their spare tire mounted in the engine compartment, to free up space in the front located trunk.
+Corvair Cognoscenti (ooh, I loved writing that) know that all 1962 Corvairs have their spare tire mounted in the engine compartment, to free up space in the front-located trunk.
 However, if you opted for air conditioning, the compressor, receiver, and massive condenser coil took up most of the free space in the engine compartment, relegating the spare tire back to the front.
 Such is the price of comfort, I guess.

 Interest in the option was suitably low, with the take rate for A/C on the 1961 Corvair at a paltry 1%.
-In 1962, take rate increased to a whopping 2.5%.
+In 1962, the take rate increased to a whopping 2.5%.
 While this works out to roughly 5,000 cars, I’m sure that far fewer than that survive today.
 Air conditioning was not available with the turbocharged Spyder or Corsa engine.

 For the heavily revised gen2 1965 Corvair, the system was fully integrated into the new dashboard.
 The condenser still rode on top of the fan for 1965, but for 1966 and 1967 (above), it was moved up against the rear firewall.
 Factory air was dropped in 1968, as the air pump for the emission system now occupied the space where the compressor had been.
 At least the two-belt pulley was able to be used for that.